 Oakland Water Department routinely monitors for the presence of federal and state regulated drinking water contaminants.
 New Jersey adopted a standard, or maximum contaminant level (MCL), for PFOA and PFOS in 2020 and monitoring began in 2021.
 The MCL for PFOA is 14 parts per trillion (ppt) and the MCL for PFOS is 13 ppt.
 The MCL for both PFOA and PFOS is based on running annual average (RAA), in which the four most recent quarters of monitoring data are averaged.
-On October 6, 2021, the Borough received a notice stating that the RAA for PFOA and PFOS has exceeded the MCL for Well 10, which is one of seven wells.
-The RAA for PFOA based on samples collected over the last year at Well 10 is 19.5 ppt.
-The RAA for PFOS based on samples collected over the last year at Well 10 is 23.4 ppt.
+On September 16, 2021, the Borough received notice that the sample collected on August 31, 2021 showed that our system exceeds the PFOA and PFOS MCL at Well 10 (TP013026).
+They received a letter that samples taken on March 22, 2022 exceeded PFOA and PFOS for Well 10 and PFOA for Well 5 (TP 001002).
+The RAA for PFOS based on samples collected over the last year at Well 10 is 24.65 ppt.
+The RAA for PFOA for Well 5 is 19.46 ppt.

-&lt;sup>2 All seven (7) wells were reviewed for each contaminant category.
+2 All seven (7) wells were reviewed for each contaminant category.